neural-computing/INM427-neural-computing-coursework/report/report.md

 ## I. Introduction

 Phishing websites represent a subset of the wider phishing problem [1].
 In general, phishing relates to any attempt to fraudulently obtain sensitive personal information in an electronic communication.
-Phishing websites are websites that trick users into believing they are on an otherwise legitimate website, typically using a range of frontend web technologies in order to gain this information [2].
+Phishing websites are websites that trick users into believing they are on an otherwise non-phishing website, typically using a range of frontend web technologies in order to gain this information [2].
 This is an increasingly important problem due to the increasing reliance on web-based services [1].

 This paper aims to evaluate the performance of two models in the task of identifying phishing websites based on 9 features.
 The models considered in this paper belong to feed-forward neural networks and support vector machine (SVM) family of models.
 We use cross-validation to perform hyperparameter tuning from the parameter space.